Low-vibration design of buildings for sensitive medical and scientific instruments

 Extremely low levels of vibration need to be measured, and ISVR Consulting has the specialist equipment and capability to make such measurements.

-As well as measuring extremely low vibration, ISVR Consulting can offer Finite Element (FE) modelling to predict the vibration levels in such sensitive environments and assess the effect of equipment such as generators, cooling towers, chillers, combined heat and power units (CHPs), compressors operating in the vicinity, and nearby road and rail traffic.
+As well as measuring exceptionally low vibration, ISVR Consulting can offer Finite Element (FE) modelling to predict the vibration levels in such sensitive environments and assess the effect of equipment such as generators, cooling towers, chillers, combined heat and power units (CHPs), compressors operating in the vicinity, and nearby road and rail traffic.